devopswiki/documentation/kubernetes/CKA.md

 #### Customization:
 - Kubernetes allows for custom schedulers if the default one does not fit your needs.
 You can create and deploy your own scheduler to handle specific use cases or resource constraints.

 The **Kube-Scheduler** is essential for managing how resources are allocated across nodes, ensuring that pods are placed on nodes that can best handle their workload.
 Advanced topics like **taints and tolerations**, **affinity rules**, and **node selectors** are used to further customize how scheduling works in a Kubernetes cluster.

+## 7. **Kubelet** in Kubernetes

+The **kubelet** is the primary agent on a Kubernetes **worker node**, responsible for managing the state of the node and its pods.
+It acts as the point of contact between the **Kubernetes control plane** (master node) and the worker node.

+#### Key Functions:
+- **Node Registration**: The kubelet registers the node with the Kubernetes cluster.
+- **Pod Management**: When the kubelet receives instructions from the **scheduler** to run a pod, it interacts with the **container runtime engine** (like Docker) to pull the necessary container images and start the pod.
+- **Monitoring and Reporting**: The kubelet continuously monitors the status of the node and the containers running on it.
+It sends status reports to the **kube-apiserver** to ensure the cluster is functioning correctly.

+#### Installation and Configuration:
+- Unlike other components, **kubeadm** does not automatically install the **kubelet**.
+You must manually install the kubelet on each worker node.
+- To install, download the kubelet, extract it, and run it as a service.

+- You can inspect the running kubelet process and view its options by listing the processes on the worker node and searching for "kubelet."

+#### Advanced Topics:
+- **Configuration**: The kubelet can be customized and configured with specific options.
+- **TLS Bootstrapping**: Securing communication with the Kubernetes cluster via **TLS certificates** is a crucial part of the kubelet’s setup, which will be covered later.

+The **kubelet** is essential for managing workloads on the worker nodes, ensuring containers are properly running and reporting their status back to the Kubernetes control plane.

+## 8. **Kube-Proxy** in Kubernetes

+The **kube-proxy** is a critical networking component in Kubernetes, enabling communication between pods and services within the cluster.
+It ensures that traffic intended for a service is forwarded to the appropriate pods.

+#### Key Functions:
+- **Pod Networking**: Each pod in Kubernetes can communicate with any other pod using an internal **virtual network**.
+This network spans all nodes, allowing for pod-to-pod communication.
+- **Service Discovery**: Pods communicate with other pods, such as a web app reaching a database pod, via IP addresses.
+However, pod IPs are not static.
+To solve this, Kubernetes introduces **services** to provide a stable IP or name for pods.
+- **Service IP Routing**: Services are virtual components that map traffic to backend pods.
+The **kube-proxy** manages the routing rules to forward traffic from a service IP to the actual pod IP.

+#### How Kube-Proxy Works:
+- **Traffic Forwarding**: When a service is created, kube-proxy updates the network rules (e.g., using **iptables**) on each node to route traffic meant for the service IP to the backend pod's IP.
+- **Node-Based Deployment**: Kube-proxy runs as a **DaemonSet**, ensuring that one instance of the kube-proxy runs as a pod on each node in the cluster.
+This ensures every node can forward service-related traffic.

+#### Installation:
+- Kube-proxy can be installed by downloading its binary from the **Kubernetes release page**, extracting it, and running it as a service.
+- When using **kubeadm**, kube-proxy is automatically deployed as a DaemonSet.

+The **kube-proxy** plays a vital role in service discovery and traffic forwarding in Kubernetes, ensuring that services can be accessed by any pod across the cluster.

+---

 ## Some references: